Run the Gauntlet

 - The spin has a smooth start and stop, which makes the spin appear more realistic.
 Each ball group is formatted differently so that the balls appear to be randomly swinging and blocking the pathway through the gauntlet.

 - The ball groups are formatted to reverse and repeat until the next click, which takes you to the next slide.

 - The spin speeds are also different for each ball group so that the swings appear random.

 If you keep these formatting and animation tips in mind, you can create your own gauntlet: maybe swinging ax blades or other dangerous items.
-You can also add text to the balls (not added in the Chart of the Month) so each swinging ball can represent a specific danger.
+You can also add text to the balls (not added in the Power Chart) so each swinging ball can represent a specific danger.